filterpaper/qmk_userspace/readme.md

 # Tap Hold Customisations
-This are some custom mod tap settings to avoid false positives with home row mods.
+These are some custom mod tap settings to avoid false positives with home row mods.

 ## Tap timer
-Setup a tap timer to detect recent key presses in `process_record_user`:
+Setup a tap timer to detect key presses with `process_record_user`:
 ```c
 static fast_timer_t tap_timer = 0;